vishvAsa/tipiTaka/meta/contemporary-vajrayAna.md

 - Representations -
   - Little roadside houses (could be empty), with fragrant burnt grasses.
   - consecrated paintings (thangka-s) and sculptures.
-- In the thiksey monastery, the fierce deities like yamAntaka are covered (so as to not disturb the monks' meditations) except before the annual festival.
-My theory is that they are covered so that they don't chuck buddha and just focus on the devas.
 - A notable deity is the horse-riding shrIdevI; whom the driver thanked on returning via chang-lA pass.
 - Animal sacrifices to these deities were common until the refugee dalai lAmA mostly stopped it all.

+### Covering and revealing
+In the thiksey monastery, the fierce deities like yamAntaka are covered (so as to not disturb the monks' meditations) except before the annual festival.
+My theory is that they are covered so that they don't chuck buddha and just focus on the devas.

+Some special thangka paintings are revealed only annually.

 ## Mantras and japa
 - Many mantras seem widely used without initiation (eg. maNi padme hum of avalokiteshvara, tuttAre of tArA, mune mune of shAkyamuni).
 Flags and engraved cylinders help japas; and quite a few old folks may be seen muttering them on walks.